Troyle moved in to receive the attack.

-The two men also stood up to greet him as he walked towards them.
+The two men also stood up to greet him as he walked toward them.

 “It’s good to see you again, uncle Dalzak.”
 He greeted the familiar man as he shook the man’s rough hand.

-Although Dalzak had put on some weight and the man’s previous long curly brown hair is kept short now, Kaidus still remembered the delightful man who met them at the Crystal Wayfarer Inn—when they first arrived in Ferrent.
-Then, the man was slender and handsome, but now he was tall, rugged, and very muscular, giving an indisputable image of a hardened mercenary that’s prevailed through many life and death situations.
+Although Dalzak had put on some weight and the man’s previous long curly brown hair was kept short now, he could still remember the delightful man who met them at the Crystal Wayfarer Inn—when they first arrived in Ferrent.
+Then, the man was slender and handsome, but now he was tall, rugged, and very muscular, giving an indisputable image of a hardened mercenary that has prevailed through many life and death situations.
 A scar ran down the side of Dalzak’s cheek and a longer one down his right forearm.

 “You remember Dalzak?”
 Troyle asked, astonished.

 “Uncle has changed a lot, but his face remains very much like what I remember.”

 “I see… that there is Vick Laveranus, also a member of the Droxxon mercenaries.”
 Troyle gestured to the man standing by Dalzak.

 “Hi there, little man.”
 Vick gave him a cheerful smile.